openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ## Summary

-This enhancemnet aims to enable adding workers to a single control-plane node cluster by attempting to tackle multiple issues that arise when worker nodes are added to such cluster.
+This enhancement aims to enable adding workers to a single control-plane node cluster by attempting to tackle multiple issues that arise when worker nodes are added to such clusters.

 ## Motivation